-Furthermore, quality of care and services are crucial for Medicover to remain successful.
-Maintaining premium quality and effectiveness strengthens our market position and enables us to attract the best medical practitioners.
+Quality of both care and services is also crucial for Medicover to stay successful.
+Maintaining quality and effectiveness strengthens our position and enables us to attract the best medical practitioners.

-In general, the satisfaction of patients visiting Medicover medical facilities is at well above 90 per cent.
-Our patients are also willing to recommend Medicover – Net Promoter Score for Medicover is more than 20 per cent higher than for our main competitors.
+Overall, the satisfaction of patients visiting Medicover’s medical facilities is well above 90 per cent.
+Our patients are also willing to recommend Medicover – the Net Promoter Score for Medicover is higher compared to main competitors.

 We have continued to develop a common approach to quality.
 Part of this aim is to define high-level key performance indicators to be used across the entire Company.
 Our Medical Advisory Council, which was established 2017, met three times in 2018.
 During the year, the Council focused on clinical indicators in Medicover’s hospitals to seek best practices, learn from it and extend it to other units.
 In addition, we can learn from the practices of our fertility centres, which have exceptional quality assurance.